simsong/bulk_extractor/doc/announce_1.5.md

 SSN recognition: you are now able to specify one of three SSN recognition modes:

     -S ssn_mode=0  SSN’s must be labeled “SSN:”.
-Dashes or no dashes okay.
+Dashes or no dashes are okay.
     -S ssn_mode=1  No “SSN” required, but dashes are required.
     -S ssn_mode=2  No dashes required.
 Allow any 9-digit number that matches SSN allocation range.